Griffin (The Invisible Man): Mad Monster Party? and Mad Mad Mad Monsters

-The Invisible Man appears in Mad Monster Party? voiced by Allen Swift, performing an impression of Claude Rains.
+The Invisible Man appears in Mad Monster Party? voiced by Allen Swift, performing an impression of Sydney Greenstreet.
 This depiction of the Invisible Man is shown to wear a fez, dark glasses, and a purple dressing gown.
 He is among the monsters invited by Baron Boris von Frankenstein to attend his meeting at his castle on the Isle of Evil in the Caribbean Sea.
 A pie thrown into his face reveals that he has an enormous nose and is extremely ugly.

-The Invisible Man appears in Mad Mad Mad Monsters (a "prequel of sorts" to Mad Monster Party?) voiced again by Allen Swift.
+The Invisible Man appears in Mad Mad Mad Monsters (which was related to Mad Monster Party?) voiced again by Allen Swift.
 This version goes by the name of Claude.
 He, his invisible wife Nagatha, their invisible son Ghoul, and his invisible dog Goblin are invited by Baron Henry von Frankenstein to attend the wedding of Frankenstein's Monster and the Monster's Bride at the Transylvania-Astoria Hotel on the midnight of Friday the 13th.

 Hotel Transylvania series

 In Genndy Tartakovsky's 2012 Sony Pictures Animation film Hotel Transylvania, Griffin the Invisible Man (voiced by David Spade) is one of the supporting character monsters who checks into Hotel Transylvania, and is among Count Dracula's (Adam Sandler) circle of friends.
 This version is completely invisible and his glasses are the only thing that can be seen in the movie.
 He is more outwardly, heroic and laid-back than his previous incarnations, which portray him as an aggressive, power-hungry psychopath.
-In one scene, Dracula makes a disparaging remark about people with red curly hair and Griffin takes offense to this saying that he has red curly hair, which is shown in Hotel Transylvania 4: Transformania.
-In the said fourth movie reveal he has been overweighted and balding for years after becoming an invisible mutate.
+In one scene, Dracula makes a disparaging remark about people with red curly hair and Griffin takes offense to this saying that he has red curly hair, which is shown in Hotel Transylvania: Transformania.
+In the said fourth movie reveal, he has been overweighted and balding for years after becoming an invisible mutate.

 David Spade reprised his role as Griffin, the Invisible Man, in the 2015 sequel Hotel Transylvania 2.
 He unsuccessfully tries to make his friends think he has an invisible girlfriend (and finds one in the end).

 Spade reprised the role again in the 2018 film Hotel Transylvania 3: Summer Vacation.

 Spade reprised his role again in Hotel Transylvania: Transformania.
-While he is confirmed to have red hair that was previously mentioned in the first film, it is shown that he is balding when Griffin was hit by the Monsterfication Ray that makes him visible.
+When he drinks a punchbowl affected by the Monsterfication Ray, he seemed happy at first of becoming visible and seeing his red hair again, however his joy was short-lived when he is revealed to be balding and overweight, including becoming scared when his friends start panicking at the sight of his naked body.
+After everyone was restored to normal, Murray the Mummy forces some clothes onto Griffin.